Log In to abcteach

 Students work with a partner to identify 4 character traits; then determine what they look and sound like in the classroom.
 In addition, acting out these traist is a fun classroom sharing activity to build community.

-Nancy and Angela both want a snack; both girls decide to bake cookies.
-But there the stories diverge.
+Rosa and Thomas both have ideas about peer pressure and bravery, but they have different ways of responding.
 Compare the two stories using charts; answer short questions; make predictions about the future.
 A good character education lesson.
 Common Core: ELA: Reading Literature: RL.5.3